Meeting Time: December 17, 2025 at 10:00am MST

 • Default_avatar

-Sarah Trufin about 1 month ago
+Sarah Trufin 5 months ago

 West Phoenix has some of the city’s most transit dependent communities.
 We need to bring the light rail ASAP!
 Capex is the fastest step to get us there.
 Don’t kill this project by reevaluating the alignment.